Who Is Sarah Palin?

 In 1992, Palin decided to enter the political arena.
 Running on the Republican ticket, she won a seat on the Wasilla City Council by opposing tax hikes and, four years later, she was elected mayor of Wasilla, knocking off three-term incumbent John Stein, 651 to 440.
 As mayor, Palin cut property taxes and reduced spending.
 She also raised the city sales tax by half of a percent in order to build a popular sports complex and put more money into public safety.
 Mayor Palin also effectively used the system of congressional earmarks, collecting $26.9 million in such funding, according the independent watchdog group Taxpayers for Common Sense.

 Palin ran her first statewide campaign in 2002 in a bid for the Republican nomination for lieutenant governor, but lost by fewer than 2,000 votes.
-Alaska Governor Frank Murkowski appointed Sarah Palin to chair the state's Oil and Gas Conservation Commission in 2003.
+Alaska Governor Frank Murkowski then appointed Palin to chair the state's Oil and Gas Conservation Commission in 2003.
 She resigned a year later in protest over what she perceived to be the "lack of ethics" of fellow Alaskan Republican leaders, including Republican Party Chair Randy Ruedrich.

 In 2006, Palin won the Republican primary for Governor, defeating Murkowski.
 She went on to win the general election in November 2006 by defeating former Democratic Governor Tony Knowles, 49 percent to 41 percent.
 With her election, Palin made history as the first female governor, as well as the youngest governor, of Alaska.
 She was also the state's first governor to be born after Alaska achieved statehood in 1959.